Blood Bound by Shannon Ellis

 Irish music blared through the pub, echoing off the drunken faces in the circular room.
 “Another refill?”
 Lita asked to a man falling off his barstool.

-It was nearly when the last few customers were finally escorted out the door.
+It was nearly half past three when the last few customers were finally escorted out the door.

 “It says it in the bible and that is all I have to say about that!
 Those bloodly women think they can decide fer themselves!” hiccupped a swaying man in a yellow button up.